FirstHR

 Onboarding a finance manager carries specific steps beyond the standard paperwork, because the role handles money and sensitive financials.
 The paperwork track comes first: the offer with the salary and FLSA classification in writing, the I-9, tax forms, and state reporting.
 Then the finance-specific layer: because finance managers often undergo a background check, handle the FCRA standalone disclosure and written authorization correctly before the check, and put any fidelity bond coverage in place, especially if the company sponsors a 401(k).
 Set up systems access deliberately, a finance manager needs accounting and banking access, so apply controls and document who can reach what rather than handing over blanket access.
 Walk through the reporting, the close, the external CPA and bookkeeper relationships, and the internal controls the manager will own, and clarify what stays with the founder or a fractional CFO.

-The documents around the hire follow the usual sequence: the offer letter template for the terms, the employment contract template for the agreement, and the onboarding plan template for the first-week controls and systems ramp.
-The adjacent finance roles use the same structure when you staff them: the controller and financial analyst templates.
 FirstHR connects the paper and onboarding layer, e-signature for the offer, the standalone background-check authorization, and policy acknowledgments, document management for financial policies, bond certificates, and employee records, an HRIS and org chart showing where finance sits in the structure, training assignments with completion records, and the onboarding checklist, in one place built for teams without an HR department.
+Applicant tracking is coming soon to FirstHR.

 Key Takeaways